Prerogative writ: United States

-Nevertheless, the prudent litigator should familiarize himself or herself with the availability of writs in the jurisdiction in which he or she is admitted to practice.

 The Supreme Court of the United States grants certiorari, while most state supreme courts grant review.

 Mandamus has been replaced in the United States district courts and many state trial courts by injunction.
 In the federal system, it is generally available only to the federal courts of appeals, which issue writs of mandamus to lower courts and administrative hearing panels, while some state systems still allow trial courts to issue writs of mandamus or mandate directly to government officials.

 Prohibition is also generally limited to appellate courts, who use it to prevent lower courts from exceeding their jurisdiction.